 The directors are responsible for the other information.
-The other information comprises the directors' report, the Audit Committee's Report and the Company Secretary's Certificate as required by the Companies Act of South Africa, and other information included in the annual report, which we obtained prior to the date of this report.
+The other information comprises the information included in the document titled "Nu-World Holding Limited Integrated Report 2022", which includes the Audit Committee Report, the Directors Report and the Company Secretary's Certificate as required by the Companies Act of South Africa, and other information included in the annual report, which we obtained prior to the date of this report.
 Other information does not include the consolidated financial statements and our auditors' report thereon.